 Pepperoni Pizza Pull Apart Bread

-3 cans of refrigerator biscuits, cut in quarters to make 120 piece
+3 cans of refrigerator biscuits, cut in quarters to make 120

 6-ounce package of pepperoni slices, cut in quarters or